Home

 These diseases increase fluid retention and consequently put a strain on the heart - which then enlarges.

-The heart is strained because it is pumping more than its normal 8 pints of blood around the body - that's why excess fluid needs to be eliminated from the body.
+The heart is strained because it is pumping more than its normal approximate 8 pints of blood around the body - that's why excess fluid needs to be eliminated from the body.

 Angelica, chervil, horsetail and parsley are all herbs which promote the passing of urine.

-Alcohol and caffeine have that effect on the system - have you ever noticed that if you're drinking lots of alcohol or coffee, your trips to the loo get more frequent as the session progresses?
+Alcohol and caffeine also have that effect on the system - have you ever noticed that if you're drinking lots of alcohol or coffee, your trips to the loo get more frequent as the session progresses?

 The instructions here are for parsley tea as a natural diuretic.